kangas/portfolio/MattKangas_Resume_2017.markdown

 I oversaw a team of 14 engineers in NYC, 22 in India (via subcontractor).
 Our technology stack runs entirely on AWS.
 Our modern stack is Node.js leveraging AWS services; legacy stack is C# on Windows VMs.

 - Launched "Order Management" (OM) initiative to automate order processing workflows that consisted of 150 manual steps.
 Wrote initial codebase in Node.js 6.
-- Designed new "CRM Integration" platform, connecting to client Salesforce instances.
+- Designed new "CRM Integration" API connecting to client Salesforce instances.
 - Launched self-service order creation platform which feeds into OM.
-- By October 2017: Promoted 3 engineers, hired two, managed out one.
+- Promoted 3 engineers, hired two, managed out one.
+- Oversaw AWS budget of nearly $1M.
+Reduced average monthly AWS spend by 37%.

 ### MongoDB (Formerly 10gen)